dorianps/LINDA/README.md

 The best way to keep track of bugs or failures is to open a [New Issue](https://github.com/dorianps/LINDA/issues) on the Github system.
-You can also contact the author via email: dorian dot pustina at uphs dot upenn dot edu (translate from english).
 If the algorithm proceeds without errors but the automatic segmentation is erroneous, please send (i) your T1 image and (ii) the segmentation produced by LINDA in native space.
 Try also overlaying `Mask.lesion*.nii.gz` files on the T1 to check whether the brain mask is wrong somewhere.

 Subscribe to <LINDA-tools+subscribe@googlegroups.com> to send support requests and get notified of new versions.